Age and Experience of Judges

-The average age at which judges were appointed to Article III posts was generally more prone to change in the eighteenth and nineteenth centuries than it has proven since, with the year-on-year averages typically fluctuating between 50 and 52 years since the turn of the twentieth century.
-Though this average is generally higher than those for judges appointed in the eighteenth and nineteenth centuries, this increasing consistency may be partially attributable to the greater number of judges appointed in later years, limiting the influence of statistical outliers.
+The average age at which judges were appointed to Article III posts was generally more prone to change in the eighteenth and nineteenth centuries than it has proven since.
+Though the average for judges appointed since the turn of the twentieth century has generally been higher than that for judges appointed in the eighteenth and nineteenth centuries, this increasing consistency may be partially attributable to the greater number of judges appointed in later years, limiting the influence of statistical outliers.
 The chart below reflects these trends.

 Even in the nation’s early history, federal judges frequently served on the bench for several decades.
 The following chart tracks the longevity of judges’ terms on the bench, beginning at their commission date (or appointment date in the case of judges who received a recess appointment and were not subsequently confirmed by the Senate).
 You can search for an individual judge or filter by nominating president or court type using the the menu to the right of the chart.
 The use of nominating presidents is for ease of visual and historical reference only and should not be taken as an indication of the influence of any president over the judiciary.
 Readers viewing a large number of judges or seeking detailed information about an individual judge may find it helpful to expand the chart to a full-screen view.